msherrington/MSc_Computer_Science_java_project/README.md

 ## Execution

-- Run main() and folllow the instructions in the terminal.
+- Run main() and follow the instructions in the terminal.
-- Press Q at anytime to quit the program.
+- Press Q at any time to quit the program.

 ## Program Defaults